 In cold climates, the outdoor water spigots installed on the wall of your home can easily freeze and burst in the wintertime.
-If you are lucky, it is the body of the faucet itself that bursts on the outside of your home; unfortunately, however, the rupture in the pipe often occurs just inside the walls of your home where it can lead to thousands of dollars in water damage if not quickly spotted.
+If you are lucky, it is the body of the faucet itself that bursts on the outside of your home, but all too often the rupture occurs just inside the walls of your home, where it can lead to thousands of dollars in water damage if not quickly spotted.

-Although there are freeze-proof faucets available designed to prevent this, even these faucets can freeze given the right circumstances—such as if they are improperly installed and so water does not properly drain out of them.
-These frost-proof faucets are intended to be installed so that the pipe has a slight downhill slope allowing standing water to drain out.
+Although there are freeze-proof faucets available designed to prevent this, even these faucets can freeze given the right circumstances—such as if they are improperly installed so that water does not properly drain out of them.
+These frost-proof faucets should be installed so that the pipe has a slight downhill slope, allowing standing water to drain out.
 In theory, with no standing water in the pipe, there is nothing to freeze.
-But if these faucets are installed with the wrong slope so that water remains in the pipe, burst pipes can, and often do, occur.
+But if these faucets are installed with the wrong slope so that water remains in the pipe, burst pipes can occur.

 Fortunately, it's pretty easy to prevent this problem, no matter what kind of outdoor faucet valve you have.
 The solution: performing simple preventative steps and installing insulated faucet covers.

 One important preventive step is the simple, common-sense step of removing garden hoses.
 A hose that remains attached to the faucet can trap residual water, which can back up and freeze, causing even a supposedly frost-proof faucet to burst.

 Another easy step is to install an outdoor faucet cover over each hose spigot on the outside of your home.
 Costing less than $10 each, these covers are constructed from soft foam or foam-lined hard plastic, and they can be purchased just about anywhere you can buy plumbing materials, including local hardware stores and home improvement centers.
 Another type of cover is a soft bag with a drawstring, which is equally effective.